karllessard/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ### Tensor I/O Utilities

-A new utility library (`org.tensorflow:tensorflow-util`) will be distributed with the TensorFlow Java client and will include a series of interfaces and classes that improve read and write operations in a tensor data structure, normally represented as a multidimensional arrays.
+A new set of utilitieswill be distributed with the TensorFlow Java client that will include a series of interfaces and classes that improve read and write operations in a tensor data structure, normally represented as a multidimensional arrays.

-The <code><i>Type</i>Tensor</code> interfaces are the center of this new set of utilities (should not to be confused with the existing `Tensor<>` class in TF Java, which is in fact just a symbolic handle to a tensor allocated by TensorFlow).
+The <code><i>Type</i>Tensor</code> interfaces are the core of this new framework (should not to be confused with the existing `Tensor<>` class in TF Java, which is in fact just a symbolic handle to a tensor allocated by TensorFlow).
 For each tensor datatype supported in Java, a <code><i>Type</i>Tensor</code> interface variant is provided, allowing users to work with Java primitive types which tends to be less memory-consuming and